-Bellarmine University has five learning communities (brief descriptions below).
-Four are focused around a curricular theme (Brown Leadership, Eureka, Galileo, and Honors) and one (Pioneer Scholars) is extra-curricular in nature and is designed specifically to support first generation students through social networking and peer mentorships.
+Bellarmine University has six learning communities (brief descriptions below).
+Five are focused around a curricular theme (Brown Leadership, Eureka, Galileo, Environmental, and Honors) and one (Pioneer Scholars) is extra-curricular in nature and is designed specifically to support first generation students through social networking and peer mentorships.

 Brown Leadership Community